mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

 Deployment
 ==========

 This guide uses Zoom as our service, your service may be different, be sure to name it something appropriately.
+The environment used in our examples is set to dev as the default.

 ***************
 Getting Started